Defense Media Activity: Organization and functions

 DMA is composed of a headquarters and five Lines of Business (LoB).

-The Defense Information School provides joint-service training to Defense military and civilian personnel in the career fields of Public Affairs and Visual Information.
-The school is located at Fort Meade, Maryland.
+The Defense Information School provides joint-service training to defense, military and civilian personnel in the career fields of Public Affairs and Visual Information at Fort Meade, Maryland.

-Media Production produces media and visual information products to the internal DoD family (active, guard, and reserve military service members, dependents, retirees, DoD civilians, and contract employees) and external audiences through all available media, including motion and still imagery; print; radio; television; web and related emerging internet, mobile, and other communication technologies.
-The American Forces Network (AFN), provides U.S. radio and television news, information, and entertainment programming to active, guard, and reserve military service members, DoD civilians and contract employees, and their families overseas, on board Navy and Coast Guard ships, and to other authorized users.
+Media Production produces media and visual information products to the DoD and outside agencies through media, including motion and still imagery; print; radio; television; internet, mobile, and other communication technologies.
+The American Forces Network (AFN), provides U.S. radio and television news, information, and entertainment programming.
 It includes radio and television stations in military communities in Europe, the Pacific and the Middle East; and includes its central broadcasting hub, the AFN Broadcast Center at March Air Reserve Base in Riverside, California.
-Also includes communication of messages and themes from senior DoD leaders in order to support and improve quality of life and morale, promote situational awareness, provide timely and immediate force protection information, and sustain readiness.
-Other services of Media Production include Defense Visual Information Distribution Service and providing internal news and information products for Defense.gov, Army.mil, Navy.mil, Marines.mil, and AF.mil.
+Other services of Media Production include Defense Visual Information Distribution Service (DVIDS) and providing internal news and information for Defense.gov, Army.mil, Navy.mil, Marines.mil, and AF.mil.

-The Stars and Stripes produces and delivers a newspaper distributed overseas (and online products) for the U.S. military community.
-Editorially independent of interference from outside its own editorial chain of command, it provides commercially available U.S. and world news and objective staff-produced stories relevant to the military community.
+The Stars and Stripes produces and delivers a newspaper overseas (and online) for U.S. military communities outside of the United States.
+It provides U.S. and world news and staff-produced stories to military communities and garrisons.

-Mission Support provides activity-wide administrative, facility management, transportation and logistics services.
+Mission Support provides administration, facility management, transportation and logistics services.

-Web Enterprise Business (WEB.mil) provides technology services to DMA, hosts hundreds of DoD websites through the DoD Public Web program, Defense Visual Information Distribution Service (DVIDS), and the Television-Audio Support Activity (T-ASA).
+Web Enterprise Business (WEB.mil) provides technology services to DMA, hosts DoD websites through the DoD Public Web program, Defense Visual Information Distribution Service (DVIDS), and the Television-Audio Support Activity (T-ASA).

-Leadership
+Directors

-DMA is led by a director appointed by the Assistant to the Secretary of Defense (Public Affairs) and may be a military flag or general officer, or a civilian appointed as a career member of the Senior Executive Service.
-The following is a list of DMA's directors.
+DMA is led by a director appointed by the assistant to the secretary of defense (public affairs) and may be a military flag or general officer, or a civilian appointed as a career member of the Senior Executive Service.